These Things Will Ruin Skin: Six Skin Sins To Avoid!

 Bacteria spreading from your phone to your face means acne breakouts, so make sure to wipe down your phone with an anti-bacterial wipe every so often to protect your skin.

 In addition, using your phone late at night can also make it harder for you to fall asleep, and when you sleep less, you get those less-than-lovely undereye circles when you wake up in the morning.
-Try not to use your phone for an hour before bedtime, and use anti-ageing under-eye cream to further hydrate your skin.
+Try not to use your phone for an hour before bedtime, and use anti-ageing under-eye cream or face cream to further hydrate your skin.

 3. Why Alcohol Is Bad For Your Skin